 A number of reputable international and regional organisations specialising in legal or dispute resolution services have set up offices in Hong Kong.
 They include the Asia Pacific Regional Office of the Hague Conference on Private International Law, Secretariat of the International Court of Arbitration of the International Chamber of Commerce Asia Office, the Centre for Effective Dispute Resolution Asia Pacific Limited, the China International Economic and Trade Arbitration Commission Hong Kong Arbitration Center and the China Maritime Arbitration Commission Hong Kong Arbitration Center as well as the China Council for the Promotion of International Trade (jointly operating the Mainland-Hong Kong Joint Mediation Center with the Hong Kong Mediation Centre).

 Reflecting the government’s emphasis on the rule of law and legal services in Hong Kong, a prime site in the heart of the city has been set aside to accommodate offices of the Department of Justice alongside local, regional and international law-related organisations (LROs).
-Part of the West Wing of the former Central Government Offices (now renamed as Justice Place) and the nearby heritage-listed French Mission Building (which previously housed the Court of Final Appeal), are being converted into space for LROs, with offices becoming available from early 2019.
+Part of the West Wing of the former Central Government Offices (now renamed as Justice Place) and the nearby heritage-listed French Mission Building (which previously housed the Court of Final Appeal), are being converted into space for LROs, with offices becoming available from around mid-2019.
 Together with offices of the Department of Justice in the Main Wing, the East Wing and part of the West Wing of the Justice Place, the whole area will form a legal hub.
-Seventeen LROs are selected under the Stage 1 and Supplementary application exercises, while a Stage 2 application exercise will be launched later in 2018.
+Seventeen LROs are selected under the Stage 1 and Supplementary application exercises, while a Stage 2 application exercise has been launched.
 With these LROs moving into the new offices in the legal hub, the synergy and operational efficiency of the legal services sector will be enhanced, and Hong Kong’s position as a centre for dispute resolution and legal services in the Asia-Pacific Region will be further consolidated.

 The law-related organisations selected in the Stage 1 and Supplementary application exercises are (in alphabetical order):